yuleisui/Derick---TestCaseMutation/README.md

 script/mutatedcases - destination folder for mutated test cases. script/demofolder - examples of mutated test cases.

-testmutation.py - test mutation script
-runmutdemo - bash script to run testmutation.py on every .java file in subdirectories of current filepath, for testing purposes. mutatorstub.py - Test functions for generic and specific mutations.
+classes/mutatorstub.py - Test functions for generic and specific mutations. testmutation.py - testmutation bash script runmutdemo - bash script to run testmutation.py on every .java file in subdirectories of current filepath, for testing purposes.

 Current testmutation.py script creates takes a .java test file that is compatible with the Druid static analyzer.